By Green Dog Pet Supply

 – Definitely more meats than grains

 They say, “Protein-rich nutrition, with real beef” but the beef isn’t listed until a few more ingredients down, along with the soy flour, meat and bone meal, propylene glycol, animal digest, and artificial colors.
-These are things you do not want to see.
+These are all things you really do not want to see.

 Some people balk at the idea of spending a bit more on pet food, but often a $10-$20 difference in the price of a big bag of dog food can save a significant amount of money in other ways, including being able to feed less of it per serving, as well as avoiding loads of expensive vet visits for simple problems that might be avoided with better nutrition, such as G.I. upset, gassiness, skin problems, itchy feet, and chronic ear infections.
 An animal that eats better sheds less, smells better, and poops less, not to mention how much longer they might live when provided with more appropriate nutrition.